 - If objections to the expedited rule making process are received within 45 days of filing the CR105, then the Department will file a CR102 and announce the time and date of a Public Meeting to discuss the proposed rule draft.

 The emergency rule making process follows the following steps.

 The Department starts the emergency rule making process by filing a CR103E Emergency Rule Adoption form.
 This CR103E emergency process announces the adoption of a rule.
 There is not a Public Meeting or Public Hearing.

 - The emergency rule is effective for 120 days after the filing date.
 The Department will usually begin a standard rule making effort to adopt a permanent rule (see standard rule making process above)

 To comment on a proposed rule either in the preproposal or proposed rule-making phase, please contact the rule drafter noted on the Rule Making Agenda.

-To get more information about rule actions, sign up for email notifications via a listserv.
+To get more information about rule actions, sign up for notifications.

 Learn how you can take part in Department rule development.